Lichenostomus melanops cassidix

 What is the status of the Helmeted Honeyeater?

-Helmeted Honeyeaters are critically endangered.
+Helmeted Honeyeaters are Critically Endangered.
+This means that they are at risk of becoming extinct in the wild.
 Numbers declined from a counted 167 birds in 1967 to a low of 50 birds in 1990.
 As with any species, the population rises and falls with the seasons.
-In March 2020 there were estimated to be about 240 birds left in the world.
+In March 2020 there were estimated to be about 240 birds in the wild – in the world.

 Helmeted Honeyeater’s are listed as:

-- Critically endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)
+- Critically Endangered in Australia under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act)

 How long do Helmeted Honeyeater’s live in the wild?